Halloween in New Orleans is a magical, otherworldly experience

 “There’s one thing the dead like, and that’s the excitement of living,” explains Jonathan Weiss, independent tour guide and historian.
 Halloween night in New Orleans is a whirlwind of masquerades, vampire bacchanals, and witchy gatherings that draw on the city’s energy during the witching hour.
 You’re as likely to witness a Satanic nun as you are innocent devil; this time of year, it’s difficult to distinguish good from evil.

 Some places, however, are saturated with unmistakable evil.
-Places like the Jean Baptiste LePrete House, where a “human salad” was found by police in the mid-1800s Places like the Hotel Andrew Jackson, a hotel haunted by the spirits of several boys burned alive in 1794.
-But one place is unmistakably saturated in complete evil—the cursed Lalaurie Mansion.
+Places like the Jean Baptiste LePrete House, where a “human salad” was found by police in the mid-1800s.
+Places like the Hotel Andrew Jackson, a hotel haunted by the spirits of several boys burned alive in 1794.
+But one place is truly terrifying—the cursed Lalaurie Mansion.

 I knew the story: A wealthy woman was discovered to have performed horrible mutilations and experiments on her slaves before escaping New Orleans and living her life in luxury abroad without consequence.
 To experience the corner “where light goes to die” (a direct quote from my tour guide) is a different experience altogether.